Using Twitter for Business Marketing

 Unlike some other social media platforms, Twitter is designed for ‘thoughts’ or ‘snippets’ – with only 140 characters available (and some of those may be taken up by relevant hashtags) it is critical that you say what you mean as clearly and directly as possible.
-There are various software platforms available that allow you to monitor the composition of your words and determine if they meet current standards to aid with optimisation.
+There are various software platforms available that allow you to monitor the composition of your words and determine if they meet current standards to aid with optimization.

-This is where the importance of Direct Messaging (DM) used in conjunction with tweets becomes apparent – by individually connecting with your potential audience, you can ensure that as long as they are correctly using their account, they will see your message, and then potentially engage with your feed.
+This is where the importance of Direct Messaging (DM) used in conjunction with tweets becomes apparent – by individually connecting with your potential audience, you can ensure that as long as they are correctly using their account, they will see your message, and then can potentially engage with your feed.

 2. Finding Customers (Lead Generation)

 In any business, knowing who your audience is is vital – there is no point expending time, effort, resources and money advertising your business to people who have no interest and will not engage with you.
 You could actually damage your reputation by continually contacting businesses that aren’t interested – word of mouth reputation is now largely digital, with a much larger reach, and your reputation is only as strong as the last customer engagement.